zw301/star-table/README.md

 ### Rating, Reviews, Favorites
+User can favorite one restaurant and find the favorite restaurants list in their profile page.

 StarTable users once logged in can write reviews of restaurants they've booked.
-User can favorite one restaurant and find the favorite restaurants list in their profile page.

-Once your reservation day passed, the review form will be available for user to share the experience.
 Those rating and reviews are made only by registered users.
 When unauthorised users try to access, they will be encouraged to sign up or will be redirected to homepage by protected routes.